sbreining/rasp-o-clocker/README.md

 The idea is to run this with a process manager (like `supervisord`) to ensure it stays running on hardware that can stay active.
 My intended device was a raspberry pi, hence the name `Rasp-O-Clocker`.

-### Intended Features

-- Implement the punches to be recorded in the database.
-- Use clock times from the `.env` so it is more customizable.
-- Consider ORM, but may be overkill.
-  - If not ORM, at least create the models to handle each table separately.
-- Add `smtplib` to handle text message alerts with a Gmail account.

 ### Copyright